webagent-dev/News-template/README.md

 <div align="center">
-<h3 align="center">Car Dealer website </h3>
+<h3 align="center">News Templates website</h3>

   <p align="center">
-      Car Dealer website is fun project create while learning how to code with Htmc/Css and javascript i used OPP programming paradigm to add a lot of unique features, it a complete project where user can sort and different type car model with sorting capa
+     This is a News template create with Html/Css with a toggle nav button for mobile screen
     <br />
-    <a href="https://car-dealer-site.netlify.app">Live Site</a>
+    <a href="https://news-template.netlify.app/">Live Site</a>
     ·
-    <a href="https://github.com/webagent-dev/car-dealer-site/issues">Report Bug</a>
+    <a href="https://github.com/webagent-dev/News-template/issues">Report Bug</a>
     ·

   </p>